310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 “We really struggled to finish the preparations, and ended up taking so much time to get here…”

-“And I wanna sing and dance lots with everyone~ I’m not letting a single second go to waste!
+“But I wanna sing and dance lots with everyone—”

+“So I’m not letting a single second go to waste!
 Bring it on, Ryuseitai…☆”
 {% endbubble %}

 {% img /img/es/eventstory/orihimeandhikoboshi/ep1_2.jpg %}